Information Design in the Principal-Agent Problem: Model

-A \emph{contract} is a vector $t=\parentheses*{t^1,t^2,...,t^k}$, where $t^j$ is the principal's transfer to the agent upon observing the signal $j\in \brackets*{k}$.
-Through most of this paper, we assume \emph{limited liability}~\cite{sappington1983limited,innes1990limited}: $t^j \geq 0$ for every $j\in \brackets*{k}$ --- i.e., the principal cannot charge the agent; however, we show in Section~\ref{sec:further} that similar results hold when the principal may charge the agent.
-The induced expected transfer at action $a\in \brackets*{n}$ is denoted by $t_a:=\mathbb{E}_{j\sim I_a}\brackets*{t^j}$.
-For convenience of notation, we denote $t_0:=0$.
+A \emph{contract} is a vector $t=\parentheses*{t^1,t^2,...,t^k}$, where $t^j$ is the principal's transfer to the agent upon observing the signal $j$.
+In the main Sections~\ref{sec:risk-neutral}-\ref{sec:noise}, we assume \emph{limited liability}~\cite{sappington1983limited,innes1990limited}: $t^j \geq 0$ for every $1\le j\le k$ --- i.e., the principal cannot charge the agent; however, we show in Appendix~\ref{ap:further} that similar results hold when the principal may charge the agent.
+The induced expected transfer at action $a\in \braces*{1,\ldots,n}$ is denoted by $t_a:=\mathbb{E}_{j\sim I_a}\brackets*{t^j}$.
+We denote $t_0:=0$, as the transfer for action $0$ is always $0$.

 The \emph{principal's utility} is $u^P_a=r_a-t_a$ --- i.e., her income for the agent's action minus the expected monetary transfer.
 Similarly, the agent's utility depends both on her action and the principal's transfer.
-When the agent is \emph{risk-neutral} (Section~\ref{sec:risk-neutral}), her expected utility is linear.
+When the agent is \emph{risk-neutral} (Sections~\ref{sec:risk-neutral} and~\ref{sec:noise}), her expected utility is linear.
 Specifically, for an action $a$ and a contract $t$, the agent's utility is $u^A_a=t_a-c_a$.
 When the agent is \emph{risk-averse} (Section~\ref{sec:risk-averse}), we take a concave von Neumann-Morgenstern function $v:\mathbb{R}_{\geq 0}\to \mathbb{R}_{\geq 0}$ to capture the part of agent's utility originating from the monetary transfer.
 The total agent's utility at action $a\in \brackets*{n}$ is $u^A_a:=\mathbb{E}_{j\sim I_a} \brackets*{v\parentheses*{t^j}}-c_a$.

 The principal-agent interaction is a Stackelberg game~\cite{stackelberg1952theory} in which the principal chooses a contract, and thereafter the agent chooses an action.
-As is standard, we consider subgame perfect equilibria~\cite{bielefeld1988reexamination} in which the agent brakes ties in the principal's favor.
-Note that the utility profile at an equilibrium is uniquely~determined.
+The agent picks an action maximizing his expected utility; the principal selects a contract maximizing her expected utility assuming that the agent will pick his best action given the contract.
+As is standard, we consider \emph{pure} subgame perfect equilibria in which the agent brakes ties in the principal's favor.
+Note that the utility profile at equilibrium is uniquely determined.